Mizakson/cashier_project/README.md

 # cashier_software
+Cashier program

-Program that allows the user to input items purchased, ask for rewards membership status based off of a dictionary of values, and calculate discount based off of customer membership.
+- allows the user to input items purchased

+- asks for rewards membership status based off of a dictionary of values

+- calculates discount based off of customer membership status

+Best,

+Mizakson